JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Sources of History.md

 ### Unwritten Sources
 #### Archaeological records
 Refer to preserved remains of human beings, their activities, and the environment where they lived.
 In the Philippines, the most significant excavated human remains include the Callao Man’s toe bone (dated 67 000 BCE) and the Tabon Man’s skullcap (22 000 BCE).
-Aside from human remains, other archaeological records are generally categorized as fossils and artifacts
+Aside from human remains, other archaeological records are generally categorized as fossils and artifacts.

 #### Fossils
 - Remains of animals, plants, and other organisms from the past,